view of Yellowstone National Park, showcasing geysers, hot springs, wildlife, and lush landscapes, one of the best US national parks.

 Yosemite National Park (California)

-• Half Dome – A legendary granite formation and challenging hike, accessible via permit; or viewed from Glacier Point for a less strenuous experience.
+A legendary granite formation in Yosemite National Park, one of the best US national parks, offering a challenging hike accessible via permit or stunning views from Glacier Point for a less strenuous experience.

-• El Capitan – A 3,000-foot vertical rock face that’s a world-famous destination for rock climbing and a stunning sight from Yosemite Valley.
+A 3,000-foot vertical rock face in Yosemite National Park, one of the best US national parks, renowned worldwide for rock climbing and offering a breathtaking view from Yosemite Valley.

-• Yosemite Falls – One of the tallest waterfalls in North America, especially powerful in late spring as snowmelt swells the river.
+One of the tallest waterfalls in North America, located in Yosemite National Park, one of the best US national parks, especially spectacular in late spring when snowmelt swells the river.

 Spring (April–May) and fall (September–October) offer mild temperatures and vibrant colors.
 Summer can be extremely hot, while winter provides a quieter, more serene experience.